 Marvell Technology (MRVL) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the chipmaker had lost 12.18% over the past month.
-This has lagged the Computer and Technology sector's gain of 2.97% and the S&P 500's of 0% in that time.
+Heading into today, shares of the chipmaker had lost 7.97% over the past month, lagging the Computer and Technology sector's gain of 5.28% and the S&P 500's gain of 2.95% in that time.

-MRVL will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from MRVL as it approaches its next earnings report date.
+This is expected to be March 4, 2020.
 On that day, MRVL is projected to report earnings of $0.16 per share, which would represent a year-over-year decline of 36%.
-Meanwhile, our latest consensus estimate is calling for revenue of $711.16 million, down 4.52% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $711.16 million, down 4.52% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.65 per share and revenue of $2.69 billion.
-These totals would mark changes of -45.38% and -6.04%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for MRVL.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for MRVL.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 MRVL is currently a Zacks Rank #4 (Sell).

-Valuation is also important, so investors should note that MRVL has a Forward P/E ratio of 37.03 right now.
-This represents a premium compared to its industry's average Forward P/E of 31.57.
+Digging into valuation, MRVL currently has a Forward P/E ratio of 25.98.
+For comparison, its industry has an average Forward P/E of 25.98, which means MRVL is trading at a no noticeable deviation to the group.

-It is also worth noting that MRVL currently has a PEG ratio of 4.87.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Semiconductor - Communications was holding an average PEG ratio of 3.01 at yesterday's closing price.
+Also, we should mention that MRVL has a PEG ratio of 3.42.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Semiconductor - Communications was holding an average PEG ratio of 3.25 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.